3. Journal Inserts

 Not all supplements noted by Francke in the margins of his journals have been preserved.
 At present the Archive holds an unspecified number of letters comprising later compiled omnibus volumes.
 On the other hand, documents are now filed as journal inserts which Francke did not earmark, albeit they were referred to in the journal.
 Moreover, documents not mentioned in the journal, are nevertheless related to it.
 Finally, documents obviously of a later date and with no relation to the journal have been placed among the journal inserts.

-The digitisation, cataloguing and indexing of the journal inserts was an in-house achievement of the Francke Foundations.
-In the course of the project hyperlinks leading to the digitised inserts with their cataloguing information are inserted into the full text of the journal.
+All journal inserts are catalogued, indexed and presented in digital format.
+Hyperlinks leading to the digitised inserts with their cataloguing information are inserted into the full text of the journal.
 This extra service significally expands the understanding of Franke’s work and the "comments" in the journals.
-The journal inserts can also be studied by searching for persons, places, dates and keywords or by applying the search function in the full text within the description fields.

 All letters addressed to August Hermann Francke are primarily allocated to the module “Epistolary.”
-Whenever such letters are included in the journal inserts, they are displayed in the module “Journal Inserts.”
-Francke’s travel accounts are displayed in the module “Journals and Egodocuments,” because a transcription had been added.
-A classification at the end of each document description refers to their provenance.
-At the same time, it serves as a link in order to display documents of the same origin or type.
+Whenever such letters are included in the journal inserts, they are displayed in the module “Journal Inserts”.
+Francke’s travel accounts are displayed in the module “Journals and Egodocuments”, because a transcription had been added.

 Gefördert durch die